African nations discover their seedings for 2019 Afcon draw | Goal.com

 African nations discover their seedings for 2019 Afcon draw

-Ahead of the much anticipated Africa Cup of Nations 2019 draw on Friday, Caf has revealed the pots in which each qualified country is seeded.
+Ahead of the much anticipated Africa Cup of Nations 2019 draw, Caf has revealed the Pots in which each qualified country is seeded.

 Much of the focus is on the dangerous nations in Pot Three which has Kenya, Uganda, South Africa’s Bafana Bafana, Mauritania, Benin, Guinea Bissau, Tanzania, Angola, and Madagascar.